tekktrik/circfirm/README.rst

     # Clear the cached CircuitPython versions
     circfirm cache clear

-    # You can use --board, --version, and --language options to further specify
+    # You can use --board-id, --version, and --language options to further specify
     # what firmwares should be cleared - this clears version 7.0.0 firmwares for
     # all boards and in all languages
     circfirm cache clear --version 7.0.0